nvh95/hung.dev/content/posts/2022-01-29-things-i-learned-in-2021.md

   - ctf
   - web security
   - aws
+socialImage: "/media/2021/thumbnail.png"
 ---

 At the beginning of 2021, I knew that I’m in the middle of Valley of Despair of the [Dunning-Kruger Effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).
 I also realized that I was having a lot of gaps in my knowledge.
 So I forced myself to learn and practice harder than previous years to fill these holes.
 In this post, I want to share something that I did and learned through the year, with some context on each item.
 I think it’s good for me to look back, and it also helps me to plan better this year (2022).
-And the next reason is that I love sharing 😬
+Moreover, I love sharing 😬

 ![Dunning-Kruger Effect](/media/2021/dunningkruger.png)